Torrafox/e621-metadata-extractor/README.md

 By default, the script:

-1. Downloads the latest metadata dump from e621.
+1. Downloads the latest database exports (posts and tags) from e621.
 2. Processes a specified directory of files.
 3. Outputs the extracted metadata to e621_metadata.csv.